 Upon return to the United States, Stephens published an account of his journey in the book Incidents of Travel in Central America, Chiapas, and Yucatan, complete with copious illustrations by Catherwood.
 These books were widely popular and thousands of Americans eagerly joined Stephens on his explorations in their literary imaginations.

 One American, however, was not content to simply read Stephens account, his vivid imagination inspired him to pen his own version of exploring Maya cities.
 Under the pen name of John Stevens (note the v), none other than P.T.
 Barnum wrote an account of visiting that still living and breathing Maya city, which bore the name of Iximaya.

 Barnum’s work is a fictionalized account of adventure and romance where “Stevens,” discovers the city of Iximaya and interacts with its amazing citizens.
-There is much to unpack in this story of Iximaya regarding American views of other races in the 20th century.
-Particularly given the functional utility of Barnum’s work.
+There is much to unpack in this story regarding American views of race in the 20th century.
+Particularly given the purpose of Barnum’s work.
 The ultimate purpose of this narrative was to provide a backstory for two new members of his sideshow who had microcephally.
 These individuals, who Barnum named the Aztec children, were allegedly saved from the city of Iximaya by Stevens.
 But, the depths of racial identity and the ethics of the sideshow are beyond our scope here.

 The long reaching impact of Iximaya from the perspective of Archaeological Oddities, is that P.T.
 Barnum, one of the most popular American entertainers of the 19th century, made explicit use of a lost city narrative.
 He advanced the notion that the Maya were savage and different from Americans, and that ultimately a Western explorer could swoop in and save the day.
 Why are lost cities popular?
 Why are archaeologists viewed as adventurers?
 P.T.
 Barnum has his role to play!